 - Gallons used readings also assist in uncovering any potential leaks in the home such as running toilets, which will unnecessarily prematurely deplete the arsenic media’s capacity.

-LEAD/LAG TANKS WILL ADD A SAFETY FEATURE FOR REMOVING ARSENIC IN WELL WATER
+LEAD/LAG TANKS WILL ADD A SAFETY FEATURE

 Because Arsenic is a tasteless, colorless and odorless contaminant, it is particularly important to have two tanks in series in case the first tank is depleted prior to scheduled service with your water treatment company.